IBM/vision-tools/misc/migrationAides/designNotes.md

 for the file system artifacts, we could allow a parameter to identify the user directory(s) to be migrated.

 ## Future Consideration

-### migration control script

-The migration control script described above will be considered if the migration facility is enhanced in the future.
+l script described above will be considered if the migration facility is enhanced in the future.

 ### Use a kubernetes job